ampproject/amp-toolbox/packages/optimizer/README.md

 The maximum number of hero images that can be marked up using `data-hero` is `2`.

-If no `data-hero` attribute is present, AMP optimizer auto detects hero images for `amp-img`, `amp-iframe`, `amp-video`, or `amp-video-iframe` and injects a `link rel=preload`.
-Preloads will only be generated if there is no existing image preload.
+If no `data-hero` attribute is present, AMP optimizer auto-detects hero images for `amp-img`, `amp-iframe`, `amp-video`, or `amp-video-iframe` and injects a `link rel=preload`.
+Image preload links will only be generated if there is none already existing.
 For `amp-img` elements, it will also server-side render the `img` element inside the `amp-img` element.
-This greatly improves image rendering performance.
+This greatly improves image rendering performance and reduces the [largest contentful paint](https://web.dev/lcp/) (LCP) metric from [Core Web Vitals](https://web.dev/vitals/).

 - name: `preloadHeroImage`
 - valid options: `[true|false]`